SirAeroWN/vm-wherehows/Readme.md

 #Getting Started
+Clone the `wherehows-fork` repo and run the following commands:

+    mv wherehows-fork WhereHows
+    tar -czvf WhereHows.tar.gz WhereHows/

+Next, clone this (`wherehows`) repo and move the newly created `WhereHows.tar.gz` file into the `pre_downloads/` directory.

-Run `./whvm.sh init` to initialize the VM and create three snapshots, the snapshots are:
+`cd` into the `wherehows/` directory and run `./whvm.sh init` to initialize the VM and create three snapshots, the snapshots are:

 * `prebuild_(datetime)`: VM before WhereHows was built
 * `built_(datetime)`: VM just after WhereHows was built